Return-to-Duty / Fitness-for-Duty

 A Trusted Path to Return Employees to Work

-At Examinetics, we treat Return-to-Duty as a medical and operational decision, not just a formality.
+At Examinetics, we treat the return to duty process as a medical and operational decision, not just a formality.
 Our team partners with your HR and safety leaders to review each case carefully, match evaluations to job requirements, and deliver evidence-based decisions that prioritize safety and compliance.

 We help you move from uncertainty to action, with structured oversight, clear documentation, and risk-reducing guidance every step of the way.